lexibank/tlopo/out/vol3/chapter7.md

 <a id="s-6-3"></a>

-## 6.3.
+### 6.3.
 Climbers and epiphytes

 7.6.3.1 Calamus spp., rattan, lawyer cane, TP kanda, P loeaken (Arecaceae)

 There is a sense in which rattan could be assigned to the canopy, as it uses canopy trees as hosts and sometimes climbs as high as 50 m.
 At the same time, it is not a tree and it is convenient to treat it alongside other non-treelike plants.

-[Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 61) describes two very similar species of rattan, Calamus hollrungii (Fig- ure 7.11, right) and C. ralumensis.
+[Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 61) describes two very similar species of rattan, Calamus hollrungii (Figure 7.11, right) and C. ralumensis.
 They are spiny climbing palms from the vines of which curved thorns protrude to attach it to the host.
-C. hollrungii is recorded throughout NW Island Melanesia, whereas C. ralumensis is reported only by Peekel and only on the Gazelle Penin- sula of New Britain.
-This raises the possibility that it is identical with C. stipitatus, which oc- curs throughout the Solomons and is described as similar to C. hollrungii but having longer, narrower leaflets and a somewhat thinner vine ([Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988):208-211, Hvid- ing 2005: 134, 147).
-Rattan appears not to have been present in Remote Oceania until re- cently.
+C. hollrungii is recorded throughout NW Island Melanesia, whereas C. ralumensis is reported only by Peekel and only on the Gazelle Peninsula of New Britain.
+This raises the possibility that it is identical with C. stipitatus, which occurs throughout the Solomons and is described as similar to C. hollrungii but having longer, narrower leaflets and a somewhat thinner vine ([Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988):208-211, [Hviding 2005](../references.md#source-Hviding2005): 134, 147).
+Rattan appears not to have been present in Remote Oceania until recently.

-Reports from the north coast of New Britain say that pieces of rattan are used for ar- rowheads, for the binding on arrows, for adzes, for bowstrings and bow bracers, in boats for lashings, bindings and braces and for the anchor cable, in houses for tying and plaiting, and for personal adornment as armbands and armlets, belts, necklaces and headbands ([Floyd 1954](../references.md#source-Floyd1954), [Powell 1976](../references.md#source-Powell1976)).
+Reports from the north coast of New Britain say that pieces of rattan are used for arrowheads, for the binding on arrows, for adzes, for bowstrings and bow bracers, in boats for lashings, bindings and braces and for the anchor cable, in houses for tying and plaiting, and for personal adornment as armbands and armlets, belts, necklaces and headbands ([Floyd 1954](../references.md#source-Floyd1954), [Powell 1976](../references.md#source-Powell1976)).
 A similar range of uses of the cane is reported elsewhere.
-Hviding re- ports that split lengths of C. stipitatus are used for sewing roofs and sewing sago-leaf panels in house construction.
-Unsplit lengths make ropes for heavy tasks like pulling a dugout ca- noe from its construction site down to the beach.
+Hviding reports that split lengths of C. stipitatus are used for sewing roofs and sewing sago-leaf panels in house construction.
+Unsplit lengths make ropes for heavy tasks like pulling a dugout canoe from its construction site down to the beach.
 C. hollrungii has similar uses, according to [Kwa'ioloa & Burt](../references.md#source-KwaioloaandBurt2001) ([2001](../references.md#source-KwaioloaandBurt2001): 205).
 Hviding mentions that it is used to make tongs to pull items from the hot stone oven.
 Other parts of the plant are also used.
-The Bola make wall insula- tion from the leaves, sometimes eat the young shoots, and use the sap for various medicinal purposes.
+The Bola make wall insulation from the leaves, sometimes eat the young shoots, and use the sap for various medicinal purposes.
 At Kwara'ae the thorns are used as tattooing needles.

 POc &ast;qu(w)e 33 presumably denoted all of the two or three species mentioned above.